1989 Brazilian Grand Prix: Pre-qualifying report

 Several teams were required to participate in the Friday morning pre-qualifying sessions during 1989, in order to reduce the field to thirty cars for the main qualifying sessions on Friday afternoon and Saturday.
 At the midway point of the season, the pre-qualifying group was to be reassessed, with the more successful, points-scoring teams being allowed to avoid pre-qualifying, and unsuccessful teams being required to pre-qualify from mid-season onwards.

 At this first Grand Prix of 1989 in Brazil, five cars were allowed to progress.
 The AGS team had expanded from one car to two, and their first car, to be driven by Philippe Streiff, was not required to pre-qualify.
 However, the Frenchman had been paralysed in a midweek testing crash at the circuit, which ended his career.
-He was not replaced for the Grand Prix weekend, allowing an extra car to progress from the pre-qualifying session.
+He was not replaced for the Grand Prix weekend, allowing an extra car to progress from the pre-qualifying session, the only time during the pre-qualifying sessions from 1988 to 1992 that five cars would be allowed to partake in the main qualifying session instead of the standard four.

 The FIRST team withdrew before the event, as the car had failed a mandatory FIA pre-season crash test.
 This left thirteen cars participating in the session.
 They included the two Brabhams, as the team had not participated in 1988, and the new Onyx team with their two-car entry.
 Also included were the two Zakspeeds and the two Osellas.
 This left five other cars: the sole single-car entry from EuroBrun, and the second cars of the four teams expanding from one car to two for 1989, namely AGS, Coloni, Dallara and Rial.

 During the session, the two Brabhams of Martin Brundle and Stefano Modena were considerably faster than the other entrants, securing a comfortable 1–2.
 Third was the EuroBrun driven by debutant Swiss driver Gregor Foitek, and fourth was the Osella of Nicola Larini.
 The fortunate fifth fastest runner, who also went through to qualifying on this occasion, was Zakspeed's Bernd Schneider.

 Missing out in sixth was Alex Caffi in the Dallara, ahead of veteran Piercarlo Ghinzani in the other Osella.
 Another newcomer, German driver Volker Weidler was eighth in the Rial, with Pierre-Henri Raphanel's Coloni ninth, ahead of Joachim Winkelhock, also competing in Formula One for the first time, in the AGS.
 Eleventh was the second Zakspeed of Aguri Suzuki, with the Onyx drivers a little way adrift at the bottom of the time sheets, having had little time to test their new car.
 Stefan Johansson was faster than his Belgian team-mate Bertrand Gachot, the other driver in the session to make his Formula One debut, but was still over seven seconds slower than Brundle's time.